 The National Bird of Peru: Andean Cock of the Rock

-The Andean Cock-of-the-Rock bird is one of the most extraordinary birds in Peru, known for its brilliant orange plumage and distinctive fan-shaped crest.
+The Cock-of-the-Rock bird is one of the most extraordinary birds in Peru, known for its brilliant orange plumage and distinctive fan-shaped crest.
 Often called the «national bird of Peru,» the Andean Cock-of-the-Rock bird captures attention with its vibrant colors and unusual displays, making it a favorite among birdwatchers and travelers alike.
 With the scientific name Rupicola peruvianus, this species thrives in the cloud forests of the Andes, contributing to the rich tapestry of national animals of Peru.

 Spotting the Cock-of-the-Rock: Male Displays and Feeding Habits